hcosta/mlvlab/mlvlab/envs/ant_scout_v1/README.md

 # Evaluate a training with a specific seed
 eval AntScout-v1 --seed 42

-# Evaluate a training in headless mode recording a video of 100 episodes
+# Evaluate a training of 100 episodes
-eval AntScout-v1 --rec --eps 100
+eval AntScout-v1 --seed --eps 100

 # Launch an interactive view to manipulate the environment using controls
 view AntScout-v1